 A study from the University of Memphis, reveals that the hamstring becomes very active when performing the Romanian Deadlift.
 The study further advises that athletes and coaches who want to maximise their hamstring activity should incorporate the Romanian deadlift in their training.

-- The Romanian deadlift compound leg exercise has several benefits that extend from strength building to improving overall performance.
+- The romanian deadlift has several benefits that extend from strength building to improving overall performance.

 - It improves flexibility in all athletic movements for sports athletes.

-- Fitness competitors and people who are suffering from an athletic injury can also benefit from the Romanian Deadlift Exercise.
+- Fitness competitors and those suffering from an athletic injury can also benefit from the romanian deadlift.

 How to do the Romanian Deadlift